 - Information in each sponsor letter must include the number of years they have known you and details about their knowledge of your professional activities.

-- If you could not find three people to sponsor your application, you must explain the steps you took to search for sponsors and the reason(s) why you could not secure the required number of sponsors.
+- If you could not find three (3) individuals to sponsor your application, you must explain the steps you took to search for sponsors and the reason(s) why you could not secure the required number of sponsors.